storj/awesome-storj/README.md

 - [Storj Bridge GUI](https://github.com/Storj/bridge-gui) - Web application for managing your Storj Bridge account.

 # Network

+Description and implementation for the Storj protocol that all nodes and participants in the Storj network use to communicate.

 - [SIPS](https://github.com/Storj/sips) - Storj Improvement Proposals.
 - [Storj Core](https://github.com/Storj/core) - Implementation of the Storj protocol for Node.
 - [Storj Node Map](http://storjmap.overnetcity.com/) - Uses Bridge API to display online nodes on a map. [[Github]](https://github.com/bobey/StorjMap)